DylanGriffith/smex/README.md

 ## Usage

-### Add Dependendencies & Application
+### Add Dependencies & Application
-Add this library to your dependendencies like `{:smex, github: "DylanGriffith/smex"}`.
+Add this library to your dependencies like `{:smex, github: "DylanGriffith/smex"}`.
 Then add `:smex` to your applications.

 ### Configure The Location Of Your Protocol Buffers
 You will also need your own protocol buffers in some directory then configure